Choosing the Longest-Lasting Exterior Paint Colors

 Here are other things to consider when choosing exterior paint colors that last longer:

 Specific colors are problematic for exterior use.
-Always follow the manufacture's guidelines on which paint colors they recommend or do not recommend for application to structures exterior.
-Some colors are alkali-sensitive and should not be used on highly alkaline surfaces, such as new masonry.
+Always follow the manufacturer's guidelines on which paint colors they recommend or do not recommend for application to structures' exteriors.
+Some colors are alkali-sensitive and unsuitable for masonry and other highly alkaline surfaces.
 Most paint manufacturers have symbols, icons, or words printed on the color chips that provide this information.

-A structure's environment and orientation to the sun have a significant impact on color retention.
-Southern exposures surfaces receive the most UV light, which can produce the greatest color loss problems.
-Areas that are shaded or facing another direction, are still impacted by UV light, but to a lesser degree.
+A structure's environment and orientation to the sun significantly impact color retention.
+Southern exposure surfaces receive the most UV light, which can produce the most significant color loss problems.
+UV light affects Areas shaded or facing another direction but to a lesser degree.

 Beiges, browns, tans, and other earth-tone colors are more stable on exterior exposure.
 The inorganic pigments used in these colors are less likely to break down than organic colors such as reds, blues, greens, and yellows.
 The breakdown is more significant in dry, hot climates, such as Arizona and Nevada, where the intense UV exposure exerts a heavy toll on exterior paint.

 All else being equal, high-quality paints are outstanding for holding their color when exposed to the elements.
-High-quality paints not only exhibit better adhesion to the surface, but they are also more resistant to chalking – a process that can rob an exterior paint of its color.
-Investing the time to select the paint quality and color for your property carefully will pay off measurably.
+High-quality paints exhibit better adhesion to the surface and are more resistant to chalking – a process that can rob an exterior paint of its color.
+Investing the time to select your property's paint quality and color carefully will pay off measurably.